tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Node.js SDK/对象操作_intl_en.md

 #### Canceling an upload task

-This API is used to cancel an upload task by `taskId`.
+This API cancels an upload task by `taskId`.

 **Use case**